 - buyOXO Good Grips 2-Cup Angled Measuring Cup$9.98$7.99 SAVE 20%

 - Check out more of Marc's favorite kitchenware and supplies at the No Recipes Store.

 - Prepared in the same way as Tonkotsu ramen, this rich and unctuous chicken ramen is brimming with umami.

 - 1 small leek cut into 4 pieces

-- 2 length ginger sliced into 8 coins
+- 4 centimeters ginger - fresh sliced into 8 coins

 - 4 large cloves garlic unpeeled